IVSOP/linux-setup/README.md

 Parallel downloads and multilib:

 edit `/etc/pacman.conf`, uncomment multilib and set ParallelDownloads to 5

-## Pacstrap

-`pacstrap -K /mnt base linux linux-firmware sudo neovim networkmanager amd-ucode grub efibootmgr less openssh lvm2 os-prober`

-## Fstab

-`genfstab -U /mnt >> /mnt/etc/fstab`

-## Chroot

-`arch-chroot /mnt`

 ## Time zone and hwclock